An MVG tram travels through green Munich

 KZ-Gedenkstätte Dachau

-The KZ-Gedenkstätte Dachau (Dachau Concentration Camp Memorial Site) is located about 20 kilometres northeast of Munich.
+The KZ-Gedenkstätte Dachau (Dachau Concentration Camp Memorial Site) is located about 20 kilometres northwest of Munich.
 The concentration camp was one of the first in Germany.
 Since 1965, information about the National Socialist era has been provided here in the form of exhibitions, tours and lectures.
 If you would like to visit one of the changing exhibitions or take part in a guided tour of the grounds, you can reach the memorial site quickly and easily by public transport.
 Take the S2 suburban train in the direction of Petershausen and get off at Dachau station in about 25 minutes.
 From here, a bus will take you to the memorial site in just a few minutes.

 Also within easy reach: Schloss Schleissheim (palace), Wildpark Poing (wildlife park), Schäftlarn (municipality and monastery)